 The rites of Hajj were laid down in current form by Prophet Muhammad (PBUH).
 These rituals signify the sacrifices (Qurbani) and the complete submission to Allah (SWT) by Prophet Ibrahim (RA).
 Thereafter, every act performed in Hajj, from performing Tawaaf and Saa’i to stoning the wall of Satan, is the reminder of the faith one should have in Allah, as shown by Ibrahim (RA).

 In a hadith narrated by Abu Hurairah, the Prophet (PBUH) also mentioned the significance of Hajj:

-On the 10th of Dhul Hijja, Eid al Adha is celebrated.
-It is the day when Muslims slaughter an animal, generally a sheep, a goat or a camel, remembering the sacrifice of Ibrahim (RA).
+On the 10th of Zil Hajj, Eid al Adha (Bakra Eid) is celebrated.
+It is the day when Muslims slaughter animals, generally a sheep, a goat or a camel, remembering the sacrifice of Ibrahim (RA).
 Ibrahim (RA) intended to slaughter his son Ismail (RA) on Allah’s orders, but Allah replaced Ismail with a sheep just when Ibrahim was about to go ahead with the sacrifice.
-This submissive act of faith by Ibrahim (RA) as an integral part of Hajj as it signifies trust and total surrender to the will of the Almighty.
+This submissive act of faith by Ibrahim (RA) as an integral part of Haj as it signifies trust and total surrender to the will of the Almighty.

 Hajj (Muslim Pilgrimage) is meant to be an empowering event in a Muslim’s life, thereafter, it is needed to be performed in a manner prescribed by Allah as each act is historically significant and meaningful.